danielkdimitrov/systemicRiskBuffers/README.md

 5. `optimalSystemicCapital` contains all the computational procedures in python class `PDmodel`.
 The class is organized in such a way that when you call it, you have to specify which model you want to run, e.g. the EEI model with `EEI opt w/data` or the Expected Shortfall minimization model with `min ES

-## Arranging the data
+## How to run the model

-The data needs to be in a folder `Data` in the sample formats attached in this repository.
+1. Update the data in a folder `data` keeping the the sample formats attached in this repository.
 The following files need to be updated

-1. In folder `cds` update the CDS prices for all banks.
+  a.
+In folder `cds` update the time series of the CDS prices for all banks.
 Note that currently the CDS files contain only sample data, as the original data is Bloomberg proprietary.

-2. In folder `debt` update the size of the liabilities of each bank.
+  b.
+In folder `debt` update the size of the liabilities of each bank.

-3. Optional: In folder `other` update the `BankDefinitions.csv` file.
-In the column `Sample` indicate that the bank will be part of consequent analysis with a `Y`
+  c.
+In folder `other` update the `BankDefinitions.csv` file.
+In the column `Sample` indicate that the bank will be part of consequent analysis with a `Y`.
+Including other columns is optional.

+2. In file `setParams.py` set the parameters `firstDate` and `lastDate` which will determine the time window used for the analysis.
+Further options can be changed here, such as the number of factors (`n`), and number of simulations (`nSims`)

+3. Run file `main_runBuffersModels.py`.
+There are three sections in the file

+  a.
+Import data: gets the input data in the appropriate format

+  b.
+Run Expected Equal Impact Model

+  c.
+Runnin ES model subject to average target

+Once the appropriate model is run, the output data is arranged as parts of the output class `myPD`.
+The file `main_runBuffersModels` provides sample output and charts.

+##

+1. Update CDS prices